Available Tax Forms

 Employment income

-If you had employment income for 2023 and you elected in 2023 to stop paying CPP contributions or revoked in 2023 an
+If you had employment income for 2024 and elected in 2024 to stop paying CPP contributions or revoked in 2024 an election

-election made in a previous year, you should have already completed and sent Form CPT30, Election to Stop Contributing
+made in a previous year, you should have already completed and sent Form CPT30, Election to Stop Contributing to the

 Self-employment income only

-self-employment earnings, enter the month in 2023 you are choosing to start this election on line 50372 on the next page.
+self-employment earnings, enter the month in 2024 that you are choosing to start this election on line 50372 below.
+The date

-The date cannot be earlier than the month you turn 65 years of age and are receiving a CPP or QPP retirement pension.
+cannot be earlier than the month you turned 65 years of age and received a CPP or QPP retirement pension.
+For example,

-For example, if you turn 65 in June, you can choose any month from June to December.
-If you choose the month of June,
+if you turned 65 in June, you can choose any month from June to December.
+If you choose the month of June, enter "06" on

-month in 2023 you are choosing to revoke this election on line 50374 on the next page.
-Your election remains valid until you
+month in 2024 that you are choosing to revoke this election on line 50374 below.
+Your election remains valid until you revoke

-revoke it or turn 70 years of age.
-If you start receiving employment income (other than employment income earned in Quebec)
+it or turn 70 years of age.
+If you start receiving employment income (other than employment income earned in Quebec) in a

 Employment and self-employment income

-If you had both employment income and self-employment income in 2023 and you wanted to elect to stop paying CPP
+If you had both employment income and self-employment income in 2024 and wanted to elect to stop paying CPP

 earnings, as of the first day of the month after the date you gave this form to your employer.